davidmalcolm/texi2rst/output/other-built-in-functions-provided-by-gcc.rst

 .. index:: __builtin___clear_cache

-  Built-in Function void __builtin___clear_cache (char *``begin``, char *``end``) This function is used to flush the processors instruction cache for the region of memory between ``begin`` inclusive and ``end`` exclusive.
+  Built-in Function void __builtin___clear_cache (char *``begin``, char *``end``) This function is used to flush the processor's instruction cache for the region of memory between ``begin`` inclusive and ``end`` exclusive.
 Some targets require that the instruction cache be flushed, after modifying memory containing code, in order to obtain